 Conservationists linked the decline in wildlife to the disconnect between children and the natural world.
 “Nature is in trouble, and children’s connection to nature is closely linked to this”, said Dr Mike Clarke, former RSPB’s chief executive.

 .
 The visual resource will help teachers develop their pupils’ knowledge and understanding of the natural resources in their local area.

 .
 The films are being provided free of charge for use within primary school education, and we feel confident that they will add to the knowledge, enthusiasm and passion of the children for years to come.

 .
 Improving children’s knowledge will help in their appreciation of, and pride in their local natural resources, contributing to their future protection.

 .
 The films will help develop children’s understanding of the natural world and its vital role in human well-being.

 .
 The films offer an opportunity to reflect on the magnificence and outstanding beauty that surrounds us.

 .
 The films will be made available online for any other interested organisations.

 We have received support so far for this project from :

-We hope you would like to get involved by helping us by supporting the making of these films.
+We hope you would like to get involved and support the making of these films.
 If you wish to participate in anyway, please contact us.